UX Articles

 On mobile, the issue would be even more likely to occur because the applied filters would be hidden away in the filtering interface, making it easier for the context of the list to be forgotten.

-(An issue observed in previous rounds of testing, whereby sites removed the filter option from its original position when it was chosen, was not observed in the latest test sessions.
+(Note the issue from previous testing rounds — where the filter option disappeared from its original position once selected — did not recur during the latest sessions.
 97% of our benchmark sites leave the chosen filter option in its original position — as they should — indicating this is no longer an issue for the vast majority of sites.)

 The three design patterns are the following: